rajiyanareja1517/draggable/README.md

 |- main.dart
 ```

-### screens
+### view

-This directory screens all the screen of the application together in one place.
+This directory screens all the view of the application together in one place.
 A separate file is created for each type as shown in example below:

 ```
-screens/
+view/
 |- home_page.dart

 ```